Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/quick-reference/notes-template/index.md

 Code and Syntax Highlighting
 ----------------------------

-Code blocks are part of the Markdown spec, but syntax highlighting isn't.
-However, many renderers -- like Github's and *Markdown Here* -- support syntax highlighting.
+Code blocks are part of the Markdown spec, but syntax highlighting isn’t.
+However, many renderers – like Github’s and *Markdown Here* – support syntax highlighting.
 Which languages are supported and how those language names should be written will vary from renderer to renderer. *Markdown Here* supports highlighting for dozens of languages (and not-really-languages, like diffs and HTTP headers); to see the complete list, and how to write the language names, see the [highlight.js demo page](http://softwaremaniacs.org/media/soft/highlight/test.html).

     Inline `code` has `back-ticks around` it.

 Inline `code` has `back-ticks around` it.

 Blocks of code are either fenced by lines with three back-ticks ```` ``` ````, or are indented with four spaces.
-I recommend only using the fenced code blocks -- they're easier and only they support syntax highlighting.
+I recommend only using the fenced code blocks – they’re easier and only they support syntax highlighting.

     ```javascript
     var s = "JavaScript syntax highlighting";